home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/log-when-unavailable.md

 ---
-title: "If internet/device/service is unavailable, log once when unavailable and once when back connected (IQS009)"
+title: "If internet/device/service is unavailable, log once when unavailable and once when back connected"
 related_rules:
   - entity-unavailable
 ---